aureuserp/dev-docs/src/master/plugins/filament.md

 ## **Directory Structure**

-To properly register resources, clusters, and pages, the following directory structure must be followed:
+To properly register resources, clusters, pages, and widgets, the following directory structure must be followed:

 ```
 +-- plugins